qihongl/learn-hippo/docs/paper_task_encoding/progress.md

   the unchanged full mixture.
 Tests verify that curriculum and mixture histories and held-out checkpoints remain separately serialized; no policy input or reward is altered.
+- 2026-08-31: the DM-to-mixture exact curriculum failed the selectivity criterion.
+  DM pretraining produced endpoint probabilities of only 0.26–0.37; after mixture continuation, endpoint probability was 0.0078 versus nonendpoint 0.0582.
+The final late-event policy improved DM reward to 0.659 over never 0.582 and random 0.601 but remained below forced endpoint 0.707.
+Adding a recurrent state is deferred because the simpler exact state has not solved the full mixed objective.